 What is the Special Immigrant Visa (SIV) for Afghans?

-The SIV allows certain Afghan nationals to enter the United States with lawful permanent residence or as called Greed Card.
+The SIV allows certain Afghan nationals to enter the United States with lawful permanent residence.

 Who can apply?

 You may be eligible for this program if:

 (1) you are an Afghan national who was employed in Afghanistan for at least one year by

 - the U.S. government

 - the International Security Assistance Force (ISAF), or a successor mission, (such as the NATO-led Resolute Support Mission (RSM)) as an interpreter or translator for U.S. military personnel